kristin-ng/software-product-sprint/README.md

   - If the tutorial panel does not open or display the walkthrough contents, try refreshing the page.

 Then follow the on-screen instructions to set up your repo.

+This repo contains Kristin's portfolio and SPS projects

+Week 0: Modified README by adding line 14.